nikvoronin/awesome-time-paradox-movies/README.md

 ## TODO

 - Not only a time travel
-- Must contain time paradox or violation of causality
+- Should contain a time paradox or violation of causality

 [Paradox](https://www.imdb.com/title/tt4540434/) (2016)
 A time machine's tested first time by a man in the team traveling 1 hour into the future.
 He returns to warn them against killings in the next hour.
 Is it possible to change things in the "past"?
 Twist after twist follow.